Static anycast IP addresses

 Global performance-based routing

 AWS Global Accelerator uses the vast, congestion-free AWS global network to route TCP and UDP traffic to a healthy application endpoint in the closest AWS Region to the user.
 If there’s an application failure, AWS Global Accelerator provides instant failover to the next best endpoint.
+You can test the performance benefits from your location with a speed comparison tool.

 Fine-grained traffic control